wilsonmar/wilsonmar.github.io/shop/index.md

 ### In a building

-For traveling to hotels, here are a few items
+For traveling to hotels, here are a few items:

-[_] UV flashlight to reveal proteins if sheets are not fresh (free of bed bugs, etc.).
+[_] <strong>UV flashlight</strong> to reveal proteins if sheets are not fresh (free of bed bugs, etc.).
 I've found issues even in five-star hotels.

 [_] A "space" or "survival" mylar reflective blanket in my pack.
 It's less than an once.
    <a target="_blank" href="https://www.amazon.com/Mylar-Mens-Emergency-Thermal-Blankets/dp/B007IYIYFE/ref=wilsonslifenotes?ie=UTF8&qid=1477256492&sr=8-1&keywords=space+blanket">